• Skip to primary navigation

 Hours: Monday-Thursday: 10 am to 6 pm & Friday-Saturday: 10 am to 5 pm

 This quaint library is located in the heart of Richmondtown.
 It offers lots of fun activities and events for kids, including story time, crafts, kids’ online book discussions, and more.
-The library is also looking for teen advisors to help promote young adult programs, services, and books.
-The program is a great way to add a positive experience to your teen’s resume!
+There is a children’s area/storytime room on the second floor, as well as a TechConnect lab and community room.

 South Beach Library